-Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "existing".
+Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "unchanged" or "updated" as appropriate (see §3.27.24).

 guid property

 A reportingDescriptor object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) that uniquely identifies the descriptor.